PromQL Query¶

 Query Method¶

-For more details, refer to Comparison of DQL with Other Query Languages; or directly visit PromQL.
+For more details, refer to DQL vs Other Query Languages; or directly go to PromQL.

 Range Query¶

-Query monitoring data within a specific time range, returning a range vector (Range Vector), which is multiple sample values of each time series within the specified time period.
-The syntax requires appending a time range.
+Query monitoring data over a time range, returning a range vector (Range Vector), which is multiple sample values of each time series within the specified time period.
+The syntax requires a time range.

 For example: